hombreperro45/docs/docs/library/bsnes_performance.md

-# SNES / Super Famicom (bsnes Accuracy)
+# SNES / Super Famicom (bsnes Performance)

 ## Background

 bsnes is a Super Nintendo emulator that began development on 2004-10-14.
 It focuses on accuracy and clean code above all else.
 It never uses speed or compatibilty hacks.
 As a result, the minimum system requirements are greater than with other emulators. bsnes comes in three different profiles (accuracy, balanced and performance) which contain minor differences in the PPU (graphics) emulation.

-This core has been compiled with the Accuracy profile.
+This core has been compiled with the Performance profile.

 Author(s):